iterative/dvc.org/content/docs/start/model-management/model-cicd.md

 This also means that we can create CICD actions in our Git repository which will be triggered whenever versions are registered or stages are assigned.

-In the following, we will have a look at an example CICD workflow on GitHub which runs whenever we assign a version of our model to the "prod" stage in the model registry.
+In the following, we will have a look at an example CICD workflow on GitHub and GitLab which runs whenever we assign a version of our model to the "prod" stage in the model registry.
 The workflow simulates model deployment without the need to actually set up a deployment environment (so that you can test it easier) but it